ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 and has compile-time guarantees so we can sleep well at night!

-How Do We Get There?
+How do we get there?
 --------------------

 We will build a *Session* API using Rust:

 ![](./fig/type_system_components.pdf)

-The Design
+The design
 ----------

 The major components of our Session API: